Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Models

 Starting in the left pink cell in \figref{hes1_schema}, Ngn2 is constitutively produced and induces the production of Dll1, which in turn is presented on the cell membrane and interacts with the Notch receptor on the surface of the right cell.
 The internal part of the Notch receptor, the Notch intracellular domain, then interacts with the Hes1 gene promoter to induce the production of Hes1 mRNA which we summarise here as Notch inducing Hes1 mRNA production.
 However, we are aware that both Dll1 and Notch have a bound/inactive form as well as a free/active form.
 Both proteins are transmembrane molecules and signalling occurs via direct contact between the proteins \cite{Bray2016notch}.
 This direct contact renders both proteins unable to function after signalling which becomes relevant during the mathematical modelling process.

-Following the biological pathway further, Hes1 protein is then produced from the Hes1 mRNA and successively inhibits the production of new Hes1 mRNA while also repressing the production of the proneural protein Ngn2.
-Ultimately, this process leads to low levels of Ngn2 and Dll1 in cells which have high levels of Hes1 protein and vice versa.
-Overall, this results in a stationary ``salt and pepper pattern'' \cite{Shimojo2011DynamicCells}, i.e., with each high level Hes1 protein cell surrounded with cells of low Hes1 protein levels.
+Following the biological pathway further, Hes1 protein is then produced from the Hes1 mRNA and successively inhibits the production of new Hes1 mRNA while also repressing the production of the proneural protein Ngn2. \review{Ultimately, this process causes all key components, including Dll1 and Ngn2, to oscillate before stabilising into a ``salt and pepper" pattern \cite{Shimojo2008hes1notch, Shimojo2016OscillatoryMorphogenesis, Kageyama2008notch}.
+In this pattern, cells with high levels of Hes1 protein are surrounded by cells with low Hes1 levels while cells with low levels of Ngn2 and Dll1 tend to have high Hes1 protein levels, while those with high Ngn2 and Dll1 levels have low Hes1.}